anweshagoswami/Waste2Wow/README.md

+To run the code, clone the repository.
+Then in your terminal write "npm run dev".
+The website will be live in your localhost.
+Click on the vite + react link.
+You will see the wesite on your screen!
+Backend code and AI assistance code coming soon!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.